movementlabsxyz/MIP/MIP/mip-58/README.md

 - Therefore, rate limiting should be implemented on both L1 and L2 for inbound and outbound transactions.
 - This approach extends the previous approach.
 - It protects against exploits of the Relayer.
-- Initiating transfers get rejected on the source chain, which improves safety and fullfils rate limit requirements on the source chain.
+- Initiating transfers get rejected on the source chain, which improves safety and fulfills rate limit requirements on the source chain.
 - On the source chain the rate limit is not related to the Insurance Fund.
 This opens the question who sets the rate limit on the source chain.
 We answer this in [MIP-74](https://github.com/movementlabsxyz/MIP/pull/74).

 ### 5. **Bridge Fee**